 If you are familiar with chains within our tradition, we receive with our left hand, by holding hands with a group of people, and our right hand is facing down, which transmits solar creative energy.
 The left hand is up.
 The right hand is down.
 In the same way, we protect our reservoir of solar force with our left hand over our solar plexus when we conjure, primarily because we want to rely on that storehouse of energy, because the solar plexus is a battery of psychic force.
 All the solar energies we accumulate from our prayers and transmutations is deposited there like a battery, as a storehouse.
-When you are conjuring, you are relying on that transmitted force to protect you.
+When you are conjuring, you are relying on that transmuted force to protect you.
 Your left hand on your solar plexus is utilizing and absorbing those forces so that they transmit through your left hand and arm, your shoulders, to your right arm, your right hand, and outward.
 The right hand has to be formed like the pentagram, the thumb, index, and middle fingers are extended.
 The pinky and ring finger are closed, so that those two little fingers are down, and your three primary fingers are up.
 In that way, you are conjuring and praying and imagining that your creative fire, your energy, is extending outward in order to defend you, to protect you.

 Now, there are some interesting correlations within the Muslim tradition about this.
 When Muslims pray in masjids, in mosques, they place their right hand over their left.
 They hold their wrist with their right hand, the left wrist with the right hand.
-That is a symbol of how the right solar forces must conquer the lunar animal mechanicity. and when we, prays in that position, one is asking divinity to conquer the lower animal self.
+That is a symbol of how the right solar forces must conquer the lunar animal mechanicity, and when we pray in that position, one is asking divinity to conquer the lower animal self.
 This is why in the Qur’an it is mentioned many times that the unbelievers of the left-hand path try to mislead the followers of the right-hand path, which is the initiate.
 For more information about that, you can study Arcanum 8: Justice in our Eternal Tarot course, the arcanum of justice.

 Question: When confronted with a black magician physically, how do we conjure and pray, especially when overwhelmed and forgetting ourselves?

 Instructor: The solution is to remember your Being.
 If you are overwhelmed, you are forgetting your Being.
 Do not identify with fear.
 Observe it.
 Look at it, and if some person is trying to steal your energy psychically, or even by touching you, personally, I keep a respectful distance from people.
 You know, with friends and family, I am close, but obviously with people who are practicing witchcraft, if I am aware, that I keep a safe distance, but also remember my Being, the presence of God, divinity, because if you forget that quality in yourself, you allow fear to enter.
 Then you can be manipulated.
 Therefore, the solution is to overcome fear.
-I recommend you study called Basics of Spiritual Defense, within the course Spiritual Self-Defense on our website.
+I recommend you study the lecture called Basics of Spiritual Defense, within the course Spiritual Self-Defense on our website.